azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 4. Create a new application setting with the **Name** `textAnalyticsAccountKey` and paste the value of **Key 1** of the Cognitive Service into the **Value** field.

-5. Scroll to the top of Application Settings and select **Save**.
+5. Scroll to the top of **Application Settings** and select **Save** from the toolbar.
 Your application settings should now resemble the following (to see the hidden values, select the eye icon in the Value column):

     ![The Application Settings listing for the Function App is shown.](media/2019-11-24-09-48-15.png "Function Application settings")